Skip to main content

 DesignCreated a workflow with input, AI processing, and output tasks

-PreviewTested the workflow with sample data before activation
+TestRan the workflow in the Builder with sample data before activation

 ActivateChanged status from Draft to Active for production use